genesisb17/1807Jul30Java/Ian_Johnson_Code/Notes/Week5/devops.md

 load.
 You create collections of EC2 instances, called _auto-scaling groups_.
 You can specify scaling policies, and auto-scaling can launch or terminate instances depending on the demand on your application.

+### IAM (Identity and Access Management)

+IAM allows fine-grained control of access to AWS functionality, with support for advanced security features such as MFA (Multi-Factor Authentication).

+You can add IAM users and provide roles to each user, so that they can access certain features but not others.

+## CI (Continuous Integration)